dilirity/riftbreaker-instant-scanner-mod/README.md

 ## Installation

-Download a zip of the repo, and add the zip to your "game folder/packs" folder.
+Either add the file to "Riftbreaker/data/lua/items/interactive" folder or create a zip with the following folder structure and add it to the "Riftbreaker/packs" directory "lua/items/interactive".